-Follow your child’s healthcare provider’s orders about diet and medicines.
+Follow the provider’s directions about diet and medicines.
 Doing so will reduce your child’s risk for problems.

 When should I call my child’s healthcare provider?

-Call your child’s healthcare provider if he or she has severe diarrhea or vomiting.
-Your child may need to go to the hospital to get IV fluids to rehydrate.
-You should also call your child’s healthcare provider if he or she has any new symptoms.
+Call your child’s healthcare provider if your child has severe diarrhea or vomiting.
+They may need to go to the hospital to get IV fluids to rehydrate.
+You should also call the provider if your child has any new symptoms.